joshfermin/networks/transparent-proxy/README.md

 * listenOnPort(int port)
 * accept_request(int socket)
-* process_get(char* host, int sock, char* request)
+* process_get(char* host, int sock, char* request) There is also an echo server to be used on the server.
+The client will talk to this echo server via telnet and the proxy.

 ####listenOnPort(int port)
 * This function was copied over from the previous assignments.
 Basically it opens a socket on localhost with a given port.